 If you have gullible rich friends who know nothing about business, then you may have a shot at making some money.
-Besides that, very few people have a year’s salary lying around doing nothing to invest in a business training product that is an exact copy of other business’ training material.
+Besides that, very few people have a year’s salary lying around doing nothing to invest in a business training product that is an exact copy of other business training material.

 They do not even have the $397 to invest in getting to the first level, let alone $37, $60, or $127 a month needed to get started.
-It will be a very rough time trying to market a product that can cost up to and over $20,000.
+It will be a very rough time trying to market a product that can cost up to over $20,000.

 Then there is the disclaimer.
 This is why you need to read the small print before you sign up anywhere, asking you to pay before you get to play.
-The disclaimer basically says that any reliance on your part about the revenue and other figures the company presents is done at your own risk.
+The release says that any reliance on your part about the revenue and other figures the company presents is done at your own risk.

 Michael Force’s Track Record

-In fact, it is claimed that Mr. Force took the money and ran.
+It is claimed that Mr. Force took the money and ran.
 It seems he has done this to other people as well.
 After those failed ventures, Mr. Force joined Empower Network, which also used unscrupulous means to entice people to sign up.
 The result is that company also failed.

 Wait, There Is Still More

 In early 2018 the FTC forced Digital Altitude to stop its operations.
-The continuation of operations is now in the court’s hands, and so far, we found no word if that case has been resolved or not.
+The continuation of operations is now in the court’s hands, and so far, we have found no word if that case has been resolved or not.

-Other than that, you are basically wasting your time trying to receive the revenue promised by the owner Mr. Force.
+Other than that, you are wasting your time trying to receive the revenue promised by the owner Mr. Force.
 It is tough to get people to pay $37 a month, let alone $20,000+ for business training that they can get much cheaper elsewhere.

 - Pay a monthly fee.
 This is to be an affiliate and sell the products you have already purchased.
 These fees are not exactly cheap.

 - Must buy the product.
-If you do not buy the higher-level products, you cannot sell them nor make money from selling them.
+If you do not buy higher-level products, you cannot sell them nor make money from selling them.